unfoldadmin/django-unfold/docs/components/cohort.md

 ---
 title: Component - Cohort
 order: 2
-description: Cohort component in Unfold theme
+description: A powerful visualization component for cohort analysis that displays user behavior patterns over time in a structured table format, perfect for tracking retention and engagement metrics in Django Unfold admin.
 ---

 # Cohort component

-The cohort component allows you to display cohort analysis data in a table format.
-It's useful for analyzing user behavior and retention over time.
-Unfold provides a default implementation of the cohort component.
-The only important parameter is the `data` parameter, which is a dictionary that contains a more complex data structure.
+The cohort component is a powerful visualization tool that presents cohort analysis data in a structured table format.
+It enables you to track and analyze how groups of users (cohorts) behave over specific time periods, making it particularly valuable for measuring retention, engagement patterns, and user lifecycle metrics.
+Unfold provides a ready-to-use implementation of this component that requires minimal setup.
+To use it, you only need to provide the `data` parameter - a dictionary containing the cohort information with a specific structure that defines headers, rows, and cell values for the analysis table.

 ## Default cohort component implementation in template

-In template you can use the default implementation of the cohort component by using the following code below.
-The `component_class` parameter is the name of the component class that you will create in the next section and it will prepare the data for the cohort component.
+You can use the default implementation of the cohort component in your template with the following code.
+The `component_class` parameter refers to the name of the component class that will prepare the data for the cohort component, which we'll create in the next section.

 ```html
 {% load unfold %}